-See the Commission guidance Sales, leases, transfers or mortgages: What trustees need to know about disposing of charity land (CC28).
+See the commission's guidance Sales, leases, transfers or mortgages: what trustees need to know about disposing of charity land (CC28).

-D22.
-Can a charity invest indirectly in a trading subsidiary?
+4.22 Can a charity invest indirectly in a trading subsidiary?

 Yes.
 Indirect investment such as allowing the use of staff time and office equipment is an important means of support to a trading subsidiary.
 However the charity must charge the subsidiary, at fair value, for such services and use of facilities.